glomdom/roblox-rs/README.md

 due to the fact that `roblox-rs` uses internal rust crates, which are very unstable and are constantly changing.

+Why use internal crates instead of something like [syn](https://crates.io/crates/syn)?
+Well, `syn` doesn't support stuff like lifetime resolution and macro expanding, so I opted into using internal crates.

 ## building

 To build `roblox-rs`, first acquire a nightly version of the Rust compiler with [rustup](https://rustup.rs/).